YuchenX063/template/_pages/web_frameworks.md

 ## The Two Web Frameworks

-There are many web frameworks that can build a database as well as a website that can query the database and display data to users.
+There are many web frameworks that can build a database and a website that can query the database and display data to users.
 In this project, I am using and comparing two of them: Django, which is written in Python, and Nodejs/Angular, which are written in JavaScript.

 - **Django (Python)**